List of mergers and acquisitions by IBM

 IBM has undergone a large number of mergers and acquisitions during a corporate history lasting over a century; the company has also produced a number of spinoffs during that time.

 The acquisition date listed is the date of the agreement between IBM and the subject of the acquisition.
 The value of each acquisition is listed in USD because IBM is based in the United States.
 If the value of an acquisition is not listed, then it is undisclosed.

-Precursors 1889–1910
+Predecessor companies

 Herman Hollerith initially did business under his own name, as The Hollerith Electric Tabulating System, specialising in punched card data processing equipment.
 In 1896 he incorporated as the Tabulating Machine Company.